system76/docs/content/live-disk.md

 If done correctly, you should see a boot device selection menu, like one of the following images.

-This menu is on our Closed Firmware systems.
+On proprietary firmware systems, the menu may look like this (but appearance varies by model):

 ![Boot Menu](/images/live-disk/boot-menu.jpg)

-This menu is on our Open Firmware systems.
+On Open Firmware systems, the menu looks like this:

 ![One Time Boot](/images/boot-menu/one-time-boot.jpg)